Divorce can make paying for college difficult, even when a couple follows the court-ordered Indiana child support guidelines.

-A buffer helps ensure that there will be support through a child’s high school graduation.
-When it comes to college, parental contributions are typically necessary.
-Almost no teenager has the resources to fund their own college education unless they receive substantial scholarship resources.
-However, parents don’t automatically have a requirement to pay for college or necessities like they do during the high school years.
+It’s important to note most teenagers won’t have the income or resources to fund their college education unless they receive substantial scholarship resources.
+However, parents don’t automatically have a requirement to cover the cost of college or necessities like they generally do during their high school years.

 The child support guidelines in Indiana allow a custodial parent supporting a child enrolled in college to ask for the non-custodial parent to pay child support.

 However, ordered child support will likely fall below the necessary amount to cover tuition costs.
 You can estimate the amount of support you will receive when your child heads off to college by reviewing the Indiana child support guidelines and forms on the IN.gov website.

 The legal system, guidelines, and forms are complex so feel free to request a free consultation and let us evaluate what each party will be responsible for when your child heads off to college.

 Parties willing to negotiate an agreement outside of court may find a better solution for protecting your children.

 Be sure to consult an attorney to make sure legal forms are completed that make sure child support enforcement will be backed by an Indiana court.